Widely regarded as a classic film about war (though not without its controversies), The Great Escape often crosses over into heist movie territory.

-In 1992’s Reservoir Dogs the anonymous crew go by colours (naturally, everyone wants to Mr Black).
+In 1992’s Reservoir Dogs the anonymous crew go by colours and, naturally, everyone wants to Mr Black.
 In Ocean’s Eleven (2001), each member has a specific role or talent: the gymnast, the explosives guy, the pickpocket.

 The other detail of note is the men’s devotion to Squadron Leader Bartlett or Big X (Richard Attenborough).
-Faced with the task of creating travelling outfits for 250 men, stunned tailor Griff can only agree to help, as do the rest of the crew.
+Faced with the task of creating travelling outfits for 250 men, stunned tailor Griff can only agree to make it happen, as do the rest of the crew.
 [According to Brickhill the tailor first said it was impossible.]

 This precedent of hierarchy and respect comes full circle at the end of the film when Ashley-Pitt (David McCallum) sacrifices his life to buy Bartlett an escape from the train station.

 A league of gentlemen

 Harsh as they were, conditions in the Stalag Luft 3 we see on-screen are markedly, even problematically, different from Nazi concentration and death camps.

 The guards in the film treat the prisoners with a degree of respect.
 British and Nazi officers salute each other and play at war by a set of rules (the Geneva Convention) conspicuously absent in other camps.
 At the end of the film, the Kommandant noticeably mourns 50 murdered Allied officers, even as the ideology he serves seeks to exterminate an entire race of people.